cloudevents/spec/discovery.md

 This specification defines the following terms:

-### Producer
+#### Producer

 The "producer" is a specific instance, process or device that creates the data structure describing the CloudEvent.

-### Intermediary
+#### Intermediary

 An "intermediary" receives a message containing an event for the purpose of forwarding it to the next receiver, which might be another intermediary or a consumer.
 A typical task for an intermediary is to route the event to receivers based on the information in the event context.

-### Middleware
+#### Source

-Specific to discovery and subscription capabilities.
-Events middleware systems provide discovery services that may be directly passing through discovery from producers, or may aggregate or otherwise alter the discovery.
-This includes events brokers that may also be relaying discovery AND subscription information further upstream to event producers.
-Multiple middleware systems may exist between the producer and the consumer.
+The "source" is the context in which the occurrence happened.
+In a distributed system it might consist of multiple Producers.
+If a source is not aware of CloudEvents, an external producer creates the CloudEvent on behalf of the source.

-### Consumer
+#### Consumer

-The entity receiving the event - the destination for the events related to a Subscription when the events are “pushed” by the Event Producer.
-In some instances this might be the same entity as the Subscriber.
-It could be the eventual event consumer or a pub/sub messaging entity which delivers the event to the eventual event consumer.
+A "consumer" receives the event and acts upon it.
+It uses the context and data to execute some logic, which might lead to the occurrence of new events.

-### Subscription
+#### Subscription

-The request for events from an Event Producer or middleware system.
+The request for events from an Event Producer system.

-### Event Subscriber
+#### Event Subscriber

 The entity managing the lifecycle of a Subscription on behalf of an Event Consumer.
 In some instances this might be the same entity as the Event Consumer.